 To find a living thing in this condition was heartbreaking.
 I was glad the boys found him and asked us to help him.
 It appeared as though the poor guy had tried to take cover, only to become completely trapped by his head in green plastic netting.
-He’d apparently struggled for quite some time as the netting was not only wrapped around and around his neck, but inside his mouth.
+He’d apparently struggled for quite some time as the netting was not only wrapped around and around his neck, but also inside his mouth.
 About the first 6 inches of his body was trapped, but the rest of him was free.

 There was no way he could free himself.

 Scott, the boys, and I all worked together to carefully cut him free and carry him to cover in the adjacent grassy field.
-It was an exciting family adventure that will be story to tell for years to come.
-But I posted video on Facebook and there’s clearly a strong stigma around snakes.
+It was an exciting family adventure that will be a story to tell for years to come.
+But I posted the video on Facebook and there’s clearly a strong stigma around snakes.

 We’re often afraid of what we don’t know.